HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.

+###### Release 2018.0.0.3

+* Fix to Communicator button not always activating the docable panel.
+* Added Communicator icon that changes colors to indicate Communicator state.

 ###### Release 2018.0.0.2

 * Fix to Mission Control Single Session.
 It was replaced with Link Unload Monitor to better describe the original intent of preventing